airblast-dev/texter/README.md

 Since the incremental updates are not the main point of the project when developing an LSP server, it often ends up with lesser testing, usability, and extensibility.

-While developing my own LSP server I ran into these problems myself, and decided to create this library with the goal of being well tested and performing solution.
+While developing my own LSP server I ran into these problems myself, and decided to create this library with the goal of being a well tested and high performance solution.